StuMason/smartco/ADR/adr-001-laravel-smoke.md

 * What store would we use?
 * How could we prevent (for example) 3000 Lambda invocations from maxing out our connections in RDS?
 * How would we handle database migrations?
-* What imppact would this have on security vs. using Fargate?
+* What impact would this have on security vs. using Fargate?

 ## Decision